-However, he agreed with his manager that the way they have been starting games is of concern - but that decisions had gone against their side.
+However, he agreed with his manager - but that decisions had gone against their side.

 "At 1-0, we are still in the game," he said.
 "The second goal, we felt it wasn't a free-kick.
 Marc McAusland coming over the top of their player, it was very soft."

 Thompson also claimed that he had been fouled by Kevin McHattie in the penalty box soon after.